amruth6002/Smart-Provider-Credentialing-Analytics-Platform/README.md

 - Use rule-based fallback for fastest responses

 ### Error Handling
-The system provides clear feedback, graceful degradation, and automatic fallback to rule-based responses when AI models aren’t available.
+- The system provides clear feedback, graceful degradation, and automatic fallback to rule-based responses when AI models aren’t available.
+- If the error persists and unable to resolve kindly raise an issue or contact the authors/contributors.